 Athora Belgium has defined a set of Liquidity Risk Metrics that are used to regularly monitor the liquidity situation.
 All such metrics are forward-looking, i.e. they are calculated at a future date based on projections of cash-flows, assets and liabilities and an estimation of the level of liquidity of the asset portfolio.
-The ratios are aimed at measuring the ability of Athora Belgium to ensure the fulfilment of its regulatory Technical Reserves Coverage Requirement as well as its cash obligations towards customers and other stakeholders.
+These metrics are evaluated and monitored on a monthly basis however they are reported quarterly to the audit and risk committee